 inVOYAGE Dubai – Opening Keynote

-inVOYAGE is delighted to announce Practical Futurist and former Global Managing Partner at IBM Andrew Grill as the keynote speaker for this year’s event, thanks to a new partnership with international speaker bureau Speakers Corner.
+inVOYAGE was delighted to have Practical Futurist and former Global Managing Partner at IBM Andrew Grill as the keynote speaker for this year’s event, thanks to a new partnership with international speaker bureau Speakers Corner.

-Andrew Grill is an internationally renowned thought leader in the field of digital disruption.
-He’ll share his first-hand experience of digital transformation and the power of social media networks and help the inVOYAGE community take a step back and really see the opportunities presented to them in the new world of digital.
-A seasoned TedX speaker, Andrew has presented for clients including Linkedin, BA, Barclays, Bloomberg and KPMG.
+Andrew shared his first-hand experience of digital transformation and the power of social media networks and also helped the inVOYAGE community take a step back and really see the opportunities presented to them in the new world of digital.
+A seasoned TEDx speaker, Andrew has presented for clients including Linkedin, BA, Barclays, Bloomberg and KPMG.

 A leading international speaker bureau, Speakers Corner recommends over 6,500 keynote speakers, motivational speakers, after dinner speakers, awards hosts, conference facilitators and comedians for over 1,000 events a year.

 The partnership will also see Nick Gold, CEO of Speakers Corner, take on the role of official chair of the inSIGHTS Conference at inVOYAGE 2018, bringing his expertise to what promises to be an exciting and educational agenda.